PaddlePaddle/PaddleSeg/contrib/PanopticSeg/docs/full_features_en.md

 + `--config`: Path of the configuration file.
 + `--save_dir`: Directory to save the model checkpoints.
-+ `--num_workers`: Number of subprocesses used for data pre-fetching.
++ `--num_workers`: Number of subprocesses used for data prefetching.
 + `--do_eval`: To periodically evaluate the model (also known as model validation) during training.
 + `--log_iters`: Logs will be displayed at every `log_iters`.
 + `--eval_sem`: To calculate semantic segmentation metrics (e.g. mIoU) during validation.